-TriMark Legal Funding delivers world-class customer care, lightening-fast processing, even faster approvals and the guaranteed lowest non-compounding rates in the state.
+TriMark delivers world-class customer care, lightening-fast processing, even faster approvals and the guaranteed lowest non-compounding rates in the state.

 Are you ready?

 Pre settlement loans are special, non-recourse lawsuit cash advances designed specifically to help North Carolina residents with serious personal injury and employment claims who are expecting a future lawsuit settlement payout.

 It’s free to apply and approval is based on the strengths and merits of your case.
 Unlike traditional bank loans, your credit score, income, employment history and financial assets don’t matter.

 We provide 2 types of lawsuit settlement advances:

-Pre-settlement lawsuit funding is available on pending personal injury lawsuit, civil rights, employment and work injury lawsuits.
+Pre-settlement lawsuit funding is available on pending personal injury lawsuits, civil rights, employment, and work injury lawsuits.

 Rates on pending lawsuit loans in NC are the guaranteed lowest, non-compounding rates and are capped (2x funded amount) for your safety.